MASDXI/ccdr-billing-smart-contracts/README.md

 - The design approach not tied exclusively to `solidity` or `evm-based` but can be applied across various Distributed Ledger Technologies (DLTs) or blockchain frameworks that support turing-complete smart contracts.
 - Avoid `WRITE` or `UPDATE` operation with sliding window algorithm for billing efficiently over a specified time period.
 This method helps in maintaining a consistent billing cycle by leveraging a sliding window mechanism that automatically accounts for time-based without needing constant manual updates.

-## Security Consideration
+## Security Considerations

-- AS-IS, when change the network `blocktime` total billing cycle will be recalculate
+- AS-IS, when change the network `blocktime` total billing cycle will be recalculated.

 ---

 ## License

-All code within the `contracts` directory is released under the [GNU General Public License v3.0](LICENSE).
-Copyright (C) sirawt.
+Copyright (C) Sirawit Techavanitch.
 You are free to use, modify, and distribute the code under the terms of the [GPL v3.0](LICENSE).